Skip to main content

 Deprecation warning

-There is an older form of the plan builder described below which is still functional in the SDK but over time we will be replacing it will PlanBuilderV2.
+There is an older form of the plan builder described below which is still functional in the SDK but over time we will be replacing it with PlanBuilderV2.

 If you prefer to explicitly define a plan step by step rather than rely our planning agent, e.g. for established processes in your business, you can use the PlanBuilder interface.
 This obviously implies outlining all the steps, inputs, outputs and tools.